heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-15-chain-of-thought.md

 ## Operational Costs

-Each Chain-of-Thought operation consumes GBTk tokens according to a relative cost structure designed to balance system sustainability with cognitive exploration:
+Each Chain-of-Thought operation consumes GBT (Gas Bead Tokens) according to a relative cost structure designed to balance system sustainability with cognitive exploration (see also [Section 2.2: The Core Game] for additional token economy details):

 | Operation | Relative Cost | Rationale |
 |-----------|----------|-------------|